Physical Knot Classification Beyond Accuracy: A Benchmark and Diagnostic Study: Data and Code Availability

 \section{Data and Code Availability}

-The main benchmark uses the publicly available 10Knots dataset \citep{cameron2018tenknots}, hosted at \url{https://www.kaggle.com/datasets/josephcameron/10knots} under a CC BY-SA 4.0 license.
-The 100 cross-domain phone photographs collected by the authors for the pilot study (Section~\ref{sec:discussion}) are available from the corresponding author upon reasonable request.
-Our evaluation code and analysis scripts are publicly available at \url{https://github.com/Mousaee/knots10-benchmark}.
+The main benchmark uses the publicly available 10Knots dataset \citep{cameron2018tenknots}, released on Kaggle under a CC BY-SA 4.0 license.
+The 100 cross-domain phone photographs collected by the authors for the pilot study (Section~\ref{sec:crossdomain}) are available from the corresponding author upon reasonable request.
+Our evaluation code and analysis scripts are publicly available at \href{https://github.com/Mousaee/knots10-benchmark}{the project repository}.